Working Group 3: Change Leaders

 In particular, we claim:

-It takes a village.
-There are multiple roles for these change agents (creating program vision, creating change models, analyzing data, acquiring and allocating resources, persuading and building political support,, implementation of change, evaluation of change).
+- Change leader skills may be distributed among individuals.
+There are multiple roles for these change agents (creating program vision, creating change models, analyzing data, acquiring and allocating resources, persuading and building political support, implementation of change, evaluation of change).
 It is incorrect to assume that any one person can embody all these roles.
 It takes many types of people to lead change.

 - What kind of training do change agents need?
 How much?
 Where should they get it?
 Are skills for change agents different than other types of leadership skills?
 What skills are general and which are specific to positional roles (dean, provost) or non-positional roles?
 How does this training instill a sense of "change agency" – motivation and empowerment to enact change?